-- customers.
-The retention period with regard to personal data of ICT customers is seven years as per the statutory retention obligation.
+- The retention period with regard to personal data of ICT customers is seven years as per the statutory retention obligation.

-- suppliers.
-The retention period with regard to personal data of suppliers of ICT is seven years as per the statutory retention obligation.
+- The retention period with regard to personal data of suppliers of ICT is seven years as per the statutory retention obligation.

-Sharing personal data outside the Netherlands
+Sharing personal data outside the European Union

 Obviously, we ask our data processors to store the personal data that is processed on our behalf on servers that are located within the European Union.